Pons asinorum: Etymology

+The name Dulcarnon was given to the 47th proposition of Book I of Euclid, better known as the Pythagorean theorem, after the Arabic Dhū 'l qarnain ذُو ٱلْقَرْنَيْن, meaning "the owner of the two horns", because diagrams of the theorem showed two smaller squares like horns at the top of the figure.
+That term has similarly been used as a metaphor for a dilemma.
+The name pons asinorum has itself occasionally been applied to the Pythagorean theorem.

+Carl Friedrich Gauss supposedly once suggested that understanding Euler's identity might play a similar role, as a benchmark indicating whether someone could become a first-class mathematician.

 Proofs

 Euclid and Proclus

 Euclid's statement of the pons asinorum includes a second conclusion that if the equal sides of the triangle are extended below the base, then the angles between the extensions and the base are also equal.
 Euclid's proof involves drawing auxiliary lines to these extensions.
 But, as Euclid's commentator Proclus points out, Euclid never uses the second conclusion and his proof can be simplified somewhat by drawing the auxiliary lines to the sides of the triangle instead, the rest of the proof proceeding in more or less the same way.

 There has been much speculation and debate as to why Euclid added the second conclusion to the theorem, given that it makes the proof more complicated.
 One plausible explanation, given by Proclus, is that the second conclusion can be used in possible objections to the proofs of later propositions where Euclid does not cover every case.
-The proof relies heavily on what is today called side-angle-side, the previous proposition in the Elements.
+The proof relies heavily on what is today called side-angle-side (SAS), the previous proposition in the Elements, which says that given two triangles for which two pairs of corresponding sides and their included angles are respectively congruent, then the triangles are congruent.

-Proclus' variation of Euclid's proof proceeds as follows:

-Let ABC be an isosceles triangle with AB and AC being the equal sides.
-Pick an arbitrary point D on side AB and construct E on AC so that AD = AE.
-Draw the lines BE, DC and DE.